 Initially, when this process is implemented, there is a tendency to complete forms for every step of the process and to distribute copies of the forms to communicate status.
 Completing forms and copying paperwork requires labor and adds no value.
 Therefore, learn manufacturing methods and visual indicators such as color-coding are recommended as best practices for identifying products and their status.

 When a product is identified as nonconforming, corrective actions need to be implemented to prevent a recurrence.
 Procedures need to include the requirement for planning corrective actions, containing a nonconforming product, correcting nonconformities, and implementing actions to prevent any future nonconformities.
 These procedures also need to address negative trends to prevent nonconformities before the product is out of specification (i.e., preventive actions).
 Procedures also need to provide guidelines on how to verify the effectiveness of corrective and preventive actions.
 Initially, the actions implemented will be specific to a purchased product that is received and rejected.
 However, over time data analysis of process monitoring and internal auditing will identify additional corrective and preventive actions that are needed.

 The effectiveness of CAPA processes, in general, requires three key elements:

 - Performing effectiveness checks

 In the CAPA training provided during the second month, the best practices for CAPA form design are covered.
 The training includes several methods for root causes analysis too.
-Finally, the training emphasizes using quantitative measurements to verify effectiveness of corrective actions.
-In fact, it is recommended to identify the quantitative acceptance criteria for an effective corrective action prior to initiating actions in order to ensure that the actions planned are sufficient to prevent recurrence.
+Finally, the training emphasizes using quantitative measurements to verify the effectiveness of corrective actions.
+It is recommended to identify the quantitative acceptance criteria for an effective corrective action before initiating actions to ensure that the actions planned are sufficient to prevent a recurrence.